alazaroc/blog-web-code/_posts/2024-01-14-mastering-aws-cloud9-for-docker-deployment.md

 ###### Preview running application

-If you try to preview the application running in this port 3000, you will receive a message like this:
+If you try to preview the application running in port 3000, you will receive a message like this:

 ![run_app_3000_warning_8080](run_app_3000_warning_8080.png)